ColumPaget/certtool.lua/manpage.md

 -dir <path>
 : path to alternate working directorty to store CAs/certificates in (defaults to ~/.certtool)

+-bits <bitsize>
+: keysize in bits when creating certificates/certificate-signing-requests

 -days <n>
-: days that certificate will be valid for
+: number of days that certificate will be valid for

 -org <org name>
 : organization name of certificate